 - Creativity—Can you think about problems in a new and interesting way?
 Show your employer how.

 - Problem Solving—If you're confronted with a problem, employers want to know that you will do everything you can to fix it.
 Your creative skills will come in handy here.

 - Flexibility—Sometimes, your job is going to be a little like a rollercoaster.
 Can you adjust to the chaos?

 - Teamwork—You're not done with group work after graduate school.
 Working in a team is an essential part of almost every job.

 - Leadership—You may not be a natural born leader, but can you step up and guide either a group of people or a process if necessary?

 - Time Management—Life gets busy, both in and out of the workplace.
 You need to be able to balance your workload and prioritize what gets done.

 Practice Makes Perfect

 It might seem a little daunting at first, but the key to developing your soft skills is to practice them.
 And the key to selling your soft skills to an employer is to give specific examples of times you've used them.
 There's no easy way around it, you have to take the time to work on the soft skills that may not be as interesting as your academic and technical work.
 It's going to be difficult (and maybe a little bit awkward) at first, but the more you practice, the better you'll get—and the better you get, the more examples you'll have to draw from during an interview.
 Like many things in life, it's up to you whether you acquire these skills or not.
-Bertin Ondja'a, an educational studies doctoral student and vice president for GSGA, says that soft skills help build the foundation for success:
+Bertin Ondja'a, an educational studies doctoral student and former vice president for GSGA, says that soft skills help build the foundation for success: